amamory/zynq-ps-hermes-noc/README.md

 **VIVADO**, **VIVADO_DESIGN_NAME**, **XIL_APP_NAME**, and **VIVADO_TOP_NAME** (optional).
  - run *build.sh*

-These scripts will recreate the entire Vivado project, compile the design, and generate the bitstream, export the hardware to SDK, create the SDK projects, import the source files, and build all projects, and finally downaload both the bitstream and the elf application.
-Hopefully, all the steps will be executed automatically.
+These scripts will recreate the entire Vivado project, compile the design, generate the bitstream, export the hardware to SDK, create the SDK projects, import the source files, build all projects, and finally downaload both the bitstream and the elf application.
+Hopefully, all these steps will be executed automatically.

 # Future work